XSCE/xsce/roles/portal/README.rst

 To add a new service create a call to service_link, passing the name of the service as found in the service_filelist and strings for the link and description.

+There is also a php function for links to content that was not installed as a services, such as browsable pdfs, called hard_link.
+Look at the various sample index files for how it works.

 Localization
 -----------------